bergbpb/bbdesign-portfolio/README.md

 - Git,
 - Jira

 I love turning ideas into reality and constantly seek to improve my skills and knowledge.
-When I'm not coding, you might find me playing guitar.
+When I'm not coding, you might find me gardening or playing music. 🎸

 ## 🔧 Projects

-Here are some of my recent projects:
+**Here are some of my recent projects:**

-**[React Image Editor](https://github.com/bergbpb/react-image-editor)**: A web-based image editor built in React and Typescript.
+**[React Image Editor](https://github.com/bergbpb/react-image-editor)**: A web based image editor built in React and Typescript.

 Feel free to explore my repositories and check out the code!

 # 📬 Get in Touch